 The other way you can implement segmentation is through tracking on page activity of leads and assign tags if a lead takes and action that would qualify them for a specific list.

 In practice that might be e.g. downloading an ebook that would matter for just one of the segments while would not be important for the other.
 Once you have information about your buyer personas (point 1), you are ready to tailor the right communication that would resonate with each group.

-The reason you leads don’t convert in customers is a weak lead nurturing process.
-If you have been implementing content marketing you should do content audit breaking it down into three main stages.
+The reason your leads don’t convert in customers is a weak lead nurturing process.
+If you have been implementing content marketing, you should do content audit breaking it down into three main stages.